jelmer/janitor/site/index.rst

 Some lintian tags are considered to be "add-on only".
 Fixes for these lintian tags are only included in a pull request if there were other fixes as well.

-Tags currently considered read-only are:
+Tags currently considered add-on only are:

 * file-contains-trailing-whitespace
 * package-uses-old-debhelper-compat-version